 If someone asks me what I think of when I think of my time in Lanzarote, it would definitely be Timanfaya National Park and its lunar-like scenery.

-Unfortunately, Timanfaya National Park is rather protected so you can’t just rock up and stroll throughout it at your own leisure.
+Timanfaya National Park is rather protected so you can’t just roll up and stroll throughout it at your own leisure.
 It is still a potentially dangerous place… so, fair enough!

-But, everyone visiting Lanzarote should still get a chance to see Timanfaya and the best way to do so is to join a tour to it.
+But, everyone visiting Lanzarote should still get a chance to see Timanfaya and the best way to do so is to join a tour of it.

 Book your trip to Timanfaya National Park with one of these top-rated tours: